0xPARC/circom-ecdsa/README.md

 ## Building keys and witness generation files

+`yarn build` at the top level to compile the circuit and generate keys.

-You'll need to generate `r1cs` and `wasm` files for witness generation, as well as a `zkey` file (proving and verifying keys).
-Running `yarn build` in the root directory will create a gitignored `build` directory and then generate all of these files.
+This will create a `build` directory.
+Inside this directory, the build process will create `r1cs` and `wasm` files for witness generation, as well as a `zkey` file (proving and verifying keys).
 Note that this process will take several minutes.

 This process will also generate and verify a proof for a dummy input in `test/input.json`.

 ## (WIP) Testing

+`yarn test` at the top level to run tests.

 Circuit unit tests are written in javascript, in the `test` directory.